 The laws that govern the spiritual worlds also govern this world.
 The way you think and act changes the circumstances around you, attracting good or bad fortune.
 What happens in one place affects what happens in another.
 For example, if you think well of someone who is far away, they will respond to your thoughts.
 Absent healing works in this way.

-If you let your attention become centred inwardly, you will begin to perceive the world in a new way.
+If you let your attention become centered inwardly, you will begin to perceive the world in a new way.
 In the first place, you will become less disappointed for you will realize that all things are subject to change and cannot give you solace.
-Being so centred, you will also see that your happiness is your natural state of consciousness, when the mind is not distracted by material desires.
+Being so centered, you will also see that your happiness is your natural state of consciousness when the mind is not distracted by material desires.

 In the afterlife, the world around you is generated by your inner consciousness.
 Here, it is easier to understand that happiness springs from within.
 The same rule applies to this world.
 The events that happen to you are caused by your own actions and thoughts.
 They arise from experiences gained in this life and lives you have lived before.
 You bring it all upon yourself.